quantitative-mri-and-in-vivo-histology/mri_radius_validation/README.md

 ## Usage

 ### Processing of ex-vivo dMRI data
+To process the ex-vivo data, run
 ```bash
 cd code
 python -m dwi_processing.process_ex_vivo_dataset.py ${MRV_DATA_PATH}/mri_ex_vivo/processed
 ```
+This can up to a day, largely due to NODDI fiber direction fitting.

 ### Processing of in-vivo dMRI data
+To process and regiser the in-vivo data, run
 ```bash
 cd code
 python -m dwi_processing.process_in_vivo_dataset.py ${MRV_DATA_PATH}/mri_in_vivo/processed
 python -m dwi_processing.register_in_vivo_dataset.py ${MRV_DATA_PATH}/mri_in_vivo/processed
 ```
+This can take a few hours.

 ### Analyses presented in the manuscript
 The code contains all scripts to reproduce the analyses and figures presented in the manuscript, located under `code/figures`.